aarnphm/morph/docs/content/SRS/SRS.md

 Rationale: This guide will act as the primary resource for users to fully understand and effectively utilize all features of the application, enabling them to solve common problems independently.
 Keeping the guide updated will reflect ongoing changes and user feedback, enhancing user satisfaction and self sufficiency.

-> [!important] UDT-D2
->
-> Develop an installation manual with detailed instructions for the software installation, configuration, and initial setup processes.

-Rationale: The manual ensures that all users regardless of their technical expertise can easily set up the application.
-This minimizes setup errors and facilitates smoother adoption of the software.

 > [!important] UDT-D3
 >
-> Compile a design document describing the software architecture, API specifications, data flow diagrams, and code structure.
+> Compile design documents(MIS and MG) describing the software architecture, API specifications, data flow diagrams, and code structure.

 Rationale: This document is crucial for developers and technical stakeholders to understand the inner workings of the application.
 It wil support maintenance tasks, future development efforts, and integration with other systems.